-Two pairs of shorts and swimwear.
-Sulu or sarong (this can double up as a second sheet).
-Very light-weight fleece jacket (not a heavy jacket) or a sweatshirt.
-Sleeping sheet.
-Sleeping bags are not generally required with fairly mild nights but you might like to bring a small airline size blanket.
+☐ Very light-weight fleece jacket (not a heavy jacket), i.e. Polartec 100 is

+Sleeping bags are generally not required with fairly mild nights but you might like to bring a small airline size blanket.
 If you tend to feel the cold easily and if you do choose to bring a sleeping bag, ensure it is lightweight, very compact and zips open.
 One pair of running shoes (recommend to get away from wet thongs and sand in the evenings).
 Reef shoes or a good fitting pair of sandals that attach solidly for paddling.
 Lightweight socks to wear with your running shoes in the evening for mosquito deterrent.
 Small towel (a chamois towel is ideal, or a medium sized hand towel).
 Minimal toiletries (a bio-degradable soap that will lather in salt water is very useful).
 A headlamp or small torch and batteries (batteries can be expensive and difficult to obtain in Fiji).
-One or two 1-litre water bottles-the type used by cyclists are fine.
-A small dry bag is good for holding things like sun screen, glasses, water bottle, etc. (try and avoid day packs with metal zips as they will corrode).
-Snorkelling gear is not provided nor is it readily available to hire, so you should bring your own mask, snorkel and fins (short fins are preferable to long fins as there is less potential to damage coral).
+One or two 1-litre water bottles-the type used by cyclists are fine and inexpensive.
+A small dry bag is good for holding things like sun screen, glasses, water bottle, etc (try and avoid day packs with metal zips as they will corrode).
+Snorkelling gear is not provided nor is it readily available to hire, so you should bring your own mask, snorkel and fins ((short fins are preferable to long fins as there is less potential to damage coral).
 Really keen divers might bring a small but bright waterproof torch for night snorkelling.
-Lightweight cycling gloves can ease blistering if you are not used to paddling (and prevent sunburn).
-Pillow case or very small pillow (e.g. airline pillow).
+Lightweight cycling gloves can ease blistering if you are not used to paddling.
+Very small pillow (e.g. airline pillow).
 It must fit into your dry bag.